Giuseppe Oliverio, founder of PhMuseum

 Posted on 14 November 2022 From Bologna Welcome

-PhMuseum and initiator of the international photography festival of the same namefounder of
+Giuseppe Oliverio, founder of PhMuseum and initiator of the international photography festival of the same name

 PhMuseum is a platform with a focus on contemporary photography that supports authors in their education and growth.
 The project is among the pioneers of online exhibitions (2013) and distance education (2017).
 Over the years it has developed a series of prestigious photography awards and collaborated with organisations such as Vogue Italia, TIME and World Press Photo.
 We recently moved to Bologna, where we opened the PhMuseum Lab (2020), an exhibition and education space where international artists engage with the local community, and launched PhMuseum Days (2021), an international photography festival aimed at sharing visual culture with a wider audience.